-SfMB's AUGUST 2021 PLAYLIST
+SfMB's SEPTEMBER 2021 PLAYLIST

 Please note, some streaming services may require a free library or university card for access.

 Holi is a famous Hindu festival that is celebrated in every part

 of India with utmost joy and enthusiasm.
 The ritual starts by lighting up the bonfire one day before the day of Holi and this process symbolizes the triumph of good over the bad.
 On the day of Holi people play with colours with their friends and families and in the evening they show love and respect to their close ones with Abeer.

 The goal with this film is to help viewers further appreciate

 and take notice of the beauty in life & culture that lies within

 This short animation is a dizzying celebration of sound, colour and movement.
 Here, multitudes of CMYK symbols, pulled off flaps of cereal boxes and other common printed materials, have been isolated and assembled.
 Freed from their workaday origins, these objects become moving artwork.
 Coloured dots pulsate, crosshairs roll and primary shapes dance.
 The result: an unrestrained riot of colour and energy.